-In order to benefit from restaurant services (breakfast, lunch, dinner) and bar services, you must present the Green Certificate attesting the vaccination or passing through the disease according to the legal provisions in force.
-Verification of this certificate will be performed by our colleagues through the application "CheckDCC", before taking your order.
+In order to benefit from accommodation, restaurant services (breakfast, lunch, dinner) and spa services, you must present the Green Certificate attesting the vaccination or passing through the disease according to the legal provisions in force.
+Verification of this certificate will be performed by our colleagues through the application "CheckDCC", before checking you in.
 Documents other than the Green Certificate with QR code are not valid (tests, certificates, etc.) except for citizens from countries whose authorities do not issue EU digital certificates on COVID-19 (the existence of paper or electronic documents will be verified attesting to vaccination or cure of SarsCov2 virus infection).

 History and Archeology Museum of Constanta